MogwaiMomo/capstone/README.md

 #### Questions to consider

-1. Some words are more frequent than others - what are the distributions of word frequencies?
+1. DONE - Some words are more frequent than others - what are the distributions of word frequencies?

 2. What are the frequencies of 2-grams and 3-grams in the dataset?

 3. How many unique words do you need in a frequency sorted dictionary to cover 50% of all word instances in the language?
 90%?
 4. How do you evaluate how many of the words come from foreign languages?
 5. Can you think of a way to increase the coverage -- identifying words that may not be in the corpora or using a smaller number of words in the dictionary to cover the same number of phrases?